French Regulator Seeks To Ban Anonymous Crypto Coins

 [ANN][ZER] ZERO - FAST DECENTRALIZED ANONYMOUS SECURE ASIC RESISTANT

-This article was found by us on January 08, 2019 2:22 PM.
-Browse bitcointalk.org to find more similar content.
+This piece was found by us on January 08, 2019 2:22 PM.
+Browse bitcointalk.org for additional posts.

 GitHub - element-protocol/element-protocol: The decentralized, completely anonymous, lightweight, peer-to-peer network communication protocol.

 GitHub is home to over 28 million developers working together to host and review code, manage projects, and build software together.
 Use Git or checkout with SVN using the web URL.
 If nothing happens, download GitHub Desktop and try again.
 If nothing happens, download GitHub Desktop and try again.
 If nothing happens, download Xcode and try again.
 If nothing happens, download the GitHub extension for Visual Studio and try again.
 Copyright (c) 2019, The Element-Protocol Developers.
 Copyright (c) 2018-2019, Caleb Marshall.
 A dynamic, lightweight peer-to-peer network communication protocol that achieves complete anonymity without the use of the blockchain technology, and free of the traditional overhead introduced by the blockchain technology.
-This post was first found by us on January 07, 2019 2:58 AM.
-Browse github.com for complete listings from this source.
+This piece was first found by us on January 07, 2019 2:58 AM.
+Check out github.com to find more similar content.

 'How to Use Bitcoin Anonymously' Article Gets Banned on Medium